systopia/de.systopia.mailboxmailing/README.md

 -   Notification of recipients about disallowed answers to a mailing e-mail
 -   Archiving sent mailings
 -   Token replacement in mailing subject

+## Installation

+Install as any other CiviCRM extension.